 At the end of the day, each person will go home with a fresh, ‘oven ready’ chicken, rabbit and duck, prepared fully with your own hands.

 This is a unique opportunity for anyone who is interested in how to prepare meat and how it gets to your table.
 You will get a true sense of where your meat comes from, plus the physical and moral implications involved in preparing it and the butchering skills required.

 There are only

-four three remaining places available on the 5th August, exclusively available through this blog, at £145 each, including coffee and lunch.
+four two remaining places available on the 5th August, exclusively available through this blog, at £145 each, including coffee and lunch.
 It will take place at the Rural Courses HQ in Kent, close to London and just 30 minutes from the M25.
 If you want to reserve a place on this challenging and fulfilling day, get in touch to via the contact form below and I’ll arrange your booking.